 A senior executive from this company remarked at a recent IMA Asia meeting, ‘We know Alibaba controls all its e-commerce data and will not sell data.
 For many retail partners, it is hard for them to understand what is happening offline as well.
 We are looking to see if we can bring value to the real estate group from the data we collect and, hopefully, produce something that will benefit shopping mall operators and retailers.’

-IMA Asia members can read more in-depth highlights from the discussion by clicking on ‘Deep Read‘ at the top of the page..
+IMA Asia members and subscribers can read more in-depth highlights from the discussion by clicking on ‘Deep Read‘ at the top of the page..